 Toss pumpkin wedges in olive oil and spices.
 Line 2 baking trays with baking paper and place wedges on trays.
 Place in the oven for 80 minutes.
 (I know, it seems like ages – but the oven does all the work! 😉

-Meanwhile, place 1.5 cups of boiling water in a saucepan stir in vegetable stock and turmeric powder until dissolved.
-Add rice, place over medium heat and simmer until all water absorbed.
-Set aside to cool.
+Meanwhile add 1 1/2 cups of boiling water in a saucepan, stir in vegetable stock and turmeric powder until dissolved.
+Add rice, bring to the boil and reduce to a simmer until all water is absorbed.
+Stir and place lid on.
+Set aside.

-In a non-stick frypan, toast the chopped almonds and sunflower seeds lightly, turn heat off, allow to cool, add cooked rice, currants and chopped herbs and stir well.
+In a non-stick frypan, toast the chopped almonds and sunflower seeds lightly, turn heat off, allow to cool

-Whisk together the garlic-y sauce ingredients and you are ready!
+Whisk together the garlic-y sauce ingredients or blend together and you are good to go.